-Specialty Rx Source is a proud supporter of the Kids Beating Cancer Pediatric Transplant Center at AdventHealth for Children via our annual fundraiser, Fire in the Park Chili Cook Off To Cure.
+Specialty Rx Source is proud to support the AdventHealth For Children – Pediatric Oncology through our annual Chili Cook Off To Cure.

-Since 2012, Specialty Rx Source has raised over $40,000 for the organizations, such as: The Breast Cancer Research Foundation and Florida Hospital For Children through our annual FIRE IN THE PARK Chili Cook Off To CURE event in Orlando, FL.
+Since 2012, Specialty Rx Source has raised over $80,000 for the organizations such as: The Breast Cancer Research Foundation and Florida Hospital, now called AdventHealth For Children, through our annual FIRE IN THE PARK Chili Cook Off To CURE event in Orlando, FL.

-Over 2000 people attend this event at the end of every January (Pro Bowl weekend), including: specialty pharmacies, local businesses and residents and cooks from all over the state.
+Over 2000 people attend this event at the end of every January, including: specialty pharmacies, local businesses, avalon park residents and cooks from all over the state.

 This is a fantastic fundraising event for all ages!

 Like you, we imagine a world where no child is afflicted with cancer or deadly diseases; where every child is free to laugh and play without fear of contracting a virus that will invade a weakened immune system; where children are allowed to be children.
-We, at Florida Hospital for Children, want to make that world a reality.
+AdventHealth for Children wants to make that world a reality.

 Having this unique center in our community means that children in Central Florida can receive life-saving bone marrow transplants close to home with family, friends and classmates by their side.
 Without this program, Central Florida families would have to travel to distant treatment centers, possibly jeopardizing the family’s employment, increasing expenses and adding stress to an already stressful time.